Is Docker desktop bad?

 sudo lsof -i :53

 If dnscrypt-proxy is running, find out the application by PID and remove the application.
 Otherwise there will be issues.
+Check out this section on the document.
 The commands that I use to start multi-node cluster is:

 minikube start --driver=hyperkit --container-runtime=containerd --memory=12288 --cpus=2 --disk-size=150g --nodes 3 kubectl get po -A kubectl describe node minikube|grep Runtime